-Principles 17 - 21 set out the need for companies to conduct human rights due diligence (HRDD) of their operations to identify and address cases of discrimination and the potential adverse human rights impacts companies' practices may be having.
-This process should be ongoing, evolving in tandem with changes in business operations.
-It is important that once human rights impacts are addressed, businesses monitor the efficacy of responses, and in doing so involve those directly affected in this process.
-138 Commentaries to Principles 18 and 20 urge businesses to pay attention to the different risks endured by women, when identifying negative human rights impacts.
-139 Due to the fact that women are often the worst-paid, most precarious and vulnerable workforce, businesses should ensure a gender focus in their HRDD, which should concentrate also on the particular risks of exploitation and abuse that women face as well as on lifting the present barriers to their enjoyment of human rights.
-140
+Principles 17 - 21 set out the need for companies to conduct human rights due diligence (HRDD) of their operations to identify and address cases of discrimination and the potential adverse human rights impacts companies' practices may be having.169 This process should be ongoing, evolving in tandem with changes in business operations.
+It is important that once human rights impacts are addressed, businesses monitor the efficacy of responses, and in doing so involve those directly affected in this process.170 Commentaries to Principles 18 and 20 urge businesses to pay attention to the different risks endured by women, when identifying negative human rights impacts.171 Due to the fact that women are often the worst-paid, most precarious and vulnerable workforce, businesses should ensure a gender focus in their HRDD, which should concentrate also on the particular risks of exploitation and abuse that women face as well as on lifting the present barriers to their enjoyment of human rights.172

-Finally, regarding the access to effective remedy under Pillar 3 of the UNGPs, Principle 27 stipulates the need for States to provide effective, suitable judicial and non-judicial grievance mechanisms to remedy business-related human rights abuses.
-141 This also means that States need to ensure that women effectively have the power and voice to raise complaints; that sexual, emotional and physical harm they may experience is duly taken into consideration; and that they can access and receive proper compensation for any harm or damage suffered.
+Finally, regarding the access to effective remedy under Pillar 3 of the UNGPs, Principle 27 stipulates the need for States to provide effective, suitable judicial and non-judicial grievance mechanisms to remedy business-related human rights abuses.173 This also means that States need to ensure that women effectively have the power and voice to raise complaints; that sexual, emotional and physical harm they may experience is duly taken into consideration; and that they can access and receive proper compensation for any harm or damage suffered.
 Grievance and remedy mechanisms should also take into account the threats, abuses, and disparities that women are more likely to endure in comparison to their male counterparts.
-Finally, women also should be enabled to access trade unions to organise, be represented, express their concerns, and bring up grievances collectively, without fear of retaliation or discrimination.
-142
+Finally, women also should be enabled to access trade unions to organise, be represented, express their concerns, and bring up grievances collectively, without fear of retaliation or discrimination.174

-3. PRACTICES ON THE GROUND: CHALLENGES, IMPACTS & SIGNIFICANT CASES
+PRACTICES ON THE GROUND: CHALLENGES, IMPACTS & SIGNIFICANT CASES

 3.1.
-Adverse business policies and practices in the workplace
+Adverse business policies and practices at the workplace

-Challenge 1: Sexual Harassment of women in the workplace
+Challenge 1: Sexual Harassment of women at the workplace

-The individual's rights to liberty, work, and safety are violated when a company fails to address sexual harassment in the workplace.
+The individual's rights to liberty, work, and safety are violated when a company fails to address sexual harassment at the workplace.
 Sexual harassment claims are minimised or ignored when definitions of what qualifies as sexual harassment are unclear.

-CEDAW observations of the combined sixth and seventh periodic reports of Thailand noted the absence of legislation explicitly prohibiting sexual harassment in the workplace.
-The impact of this is reflected in the WHO report from 2007, which found either physical or sexual harassment to be present at 23-40% of workplaces in Thailand.
-Although the Labour Protection Act protects those discriminated against if their harasser is of different ranking, it has no provision for harassment by coworkers of equal ranking, creating a gap in protection.
+CEDAW observations of the combined sixth and seventh periodic reports of Thailand noted the absence of legislation explicitly prohibiting sexual harassment at the workplace.175 The impact of this is reflected in the WHO report from 2007, which found either physical or sexual harassment to be present at 23-40% of workplaces in Thailand.176 Although the Labour Protection Act protects those discriminated against if their harasser is of different ranking, it has no provision for harassment by co-workers of equal ranking, creating a gap in protection.

 Furthermore, while the Thai Labour Protection Act prohibits discrimination, it gives no clear definition of sexual harassment.
-Similarly, while sexual harassment is clearly a form of gender-based discrimination, neither the Gender Equality Act nor the TLS mention sexual harassment.
+Similarly, while sexual harassment is clearly a form of gender-based discrimination, neither the Gender Equality Act nor the Thai Labour Standards mention sexual harassment.
 Without clear definitions of sexual harassment, many are unaware of what actions qualify as harassment.
 This means that verbal harassment within the workplace is often dismissed as 'teasing' or 'joking'.
 Activists note that even in the case of inappropriate physical contact at work, unless it is rape, judges within the criminal court often dismiss it for lack of evidence or because it is not taken seriously, and cases have often taken two to three years to be resolved.
-Without a clear definition of harassment in the law that includes and defines sexual harassment, women will continue to suffer.

-Case of sexual harassment in the workplace by a manager147
+Case of sexual harassment at the workplace by a manager 178